joseavr/cheat-sheets/Javascript/JS TypeOf InstanceOf.md

 - `typeof null` returns `"object"`, which is a known quirk of JavaScript.
 This is because `null` is considered an empty object reference in JavaScript.

+# The Instance-Of Operator

-# `instanceof`
+`instanceof`
-- `instanceof` operator checks if an object is an instance of a particular class.
+- Checks if an object is an instance of a particular class.
 ```js
 var today = new Date();
 today instanceof Date // returns true